alpacahq/alpaca-docs/content/market-data/realtime.md

 ## Daily Bar schema

+A daily bar is returned as partial bar up to the current time and updates only at the first valid trade of the day.

 | Attribute | Type       | Notes                  |
 | --------- | ---------- | ---------------------- |
 | `T`   | string | message type, always “d” |